-Same table, but a different color and a different book.
-One of my first blogposts on The Exploring Barista, and idea, was writing coffee book reviews.
-I really like the idea to show you guys what I have on my coffee table, what I am reading and where I get my inspiration and knowledge from.
-But than I didn’t had new books anymore.
-Until today.
+Same table, but in a different color and with a different book.
+One of my first blogposts on The Exploring Barista was writing coffee book reviews.
+I really like the idea to show you what I have on my coffee table, what I am reading and where I get my inspiration and knowledge from.
 Let me introduce you to Solo.

 My first book review was about The World Atlas of Coffee and I still consider this book as the coffee bible.
 I’ve learned so much from it.
 Up next is Solo, but this isn’t really a book though.
 They call themselves a magazine, but I would rather say they are something in between.
 Solo gives you a more luxurious feeling than a magazine, due to the quality of the paper, the size of the book and the design.
 Bookazine?
 Does that exist?
 I will call Solo a bookazine.

 The first edition of Solo was born back in 2012, which was a great success.
 They sold many of them and people kept asking for them.
 Even after all these years, when customers were reading the “old” issue, they ask me where they can buy it.
 Unfortunately they couldn’t, but luckily now they can.
 A brand new one!